-Intranets can be a great way to get information out to your organisation’s employees and as we have previously lean’t WordPress is the perfect choice for building your Intranet on.
+Intranets can be a great way to get information out to your organisation’s employees.
+WordPress is the perfect choice for building your Intranet on.

-However in this article we are going to look at the top features we think you should include in your Intranet.
-These are features that are helpful for everyone as well as some that help engage users can get them interested in visiting your Intranet more often.
+In this article, we look at the top features to include in your Intranet including some that help engage users and keep them coming back to your Intranet more often.

 1. Meet the Team

 The Intranet should be about bringing everyone in a medium to large organisations together and there is nothing better that allowing people to easily see colleagues they are working with but may not necessarily see on a daily basis.

 A good meet the team section allows colleagues to see who does what and where they are located.
 It can even provide a quick way of contacting people.

 It is also a good idea to organise your team into the different departments and roles and provide a quick filter or search functionality for finding people.
 This could be based on their work skills but maybe also their interests so that colleagues can get in touch with others who have similar interests in a more social interest.
 A photo is each person is nice to have too, or if users want, they could provide a little intro video about themselves which others could watch.

 An important part of any company is keeping the organisations employees up-to-date with what is happening in the company.

 A good Intranet should always provide a news section where news can easily be posted, categorised and tagged so that it can easily be found.

 Using WordPress makes this easy as it comes with built-in tools to easily post all the latest news from your organisation.
 WordPress’s built in categories and tags can be used to organise your articles so people can find just what they are looking for.
 News posts can also include a variety of media including photos and of course videos.
 These are easily embedded from social video sharing sites such as Youtube and Vimeo simply by copying and pasting the video URL.